doreenlulu/doreenlulu/README.md

 <h1 align="center">Hi 👋, I'm Doreen Musyoki</h1>
 <!-- TODO: Replace with your intro text -->
 <!-- Example: Just graduated from Moringa, readyc  to start my first internship experience! -->
-<h3 align="center">A graduate from Moringa, ready to start working with iTalanta open-source!</h3>
+<h3 align="center">A graduate from Daystar University and Moringa, ready to start working with iTalanta open-source!</h3>

 <br/>